 By being efficient, a business can do more in less time with less effort which lowers operating expenses and avoids the need for raising prices resulting in satisfied customers.
 Not only does this result in higher profits for everyone involved, but it still maintains the customer-centric focus.
 And, since logistics can cause lots of waste, routing shouldn’t be ignored when trying to improve efficiency.

-There are various practices for improving routing such as having a detailed routing guide, using route optimization software, or batching multiple shipments together to increase drop density.
+There are various practices for improving routing such as having a detailed routing guide, using delivery route optimization software to create more efficient multi-stop routes, and batching multiple shipments together to increase drop density.
 What’s important is to implement route-improving practices for first, middle, and last miles.
 Optimizing the last mile experience, in particular, is of great importance when it comes to route efficiency, and optimizing this critical part of the supply chain through automation can make a big difference.